 - You are profoundly or severely deaf.
 Take along a letter from your Audiologist, Hospital Consultant or Registered Society for the Deaf when you apply.
 The letter must show that you have bilateral hearing loss greater than or equal to 70dBHLs averaged over 1, 2 and 4KHz.
 If you have been deaf since birth, a letter from your GP is fine too.

-- You have a visual impairment.
+- You have a sight impairment.
 Bring your registration certificate that confirms you are severely sight impaired (blind) or sight impaired (partially sighted) when you apply for your card.
 A letter from the RNIB or other registered society is also acceptable.

 - You have been told not to drive based on medical grounds.
 Take the DVLA confirmation letter as evidence when you apply showing that your licence has been revoked or your application has been refused on medical grounds.
 If you have epilepsy the NCT003 certificate is acceptable too.
 The NCT003 certificate is only valid where the applicant is 16yrs and over (the earliest date they can apply for a provisional licence).
 Collect the certificate from your Local Authority and ask your Hospital Consultant, GP or Epilepsy Specialist Nurse to sign.
 For other medical conditions where you have been told you would not be allowed to drive and if you were to apply for a licence, would be refused, you may be able to provide a recent letter from your GP or Hospital Consultant depending on your circumstances to confirm this.
 For further information, please check with your local authority.